jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/relevance_dimension.md

 ### Data Sources (Operational Data) - Data Utilization Rate
 \\[ Data \ Utilization \ Rate = \frac{Number\ of \ Data \ Elements \ Used \ in \ Decision-Making}{Total \ Number \ of \ Data \ Elements \ Available} \times 100 \\]

-The *Data Utilization Rate* metric analyzes operational data to identify which data elements are actively used in decision-making processes.
+**Application**: Analyze operational data to identify which data elements are actively used in decision-making processes.
 This can be done through user surveys, data access logs, or analytics on database queries.

 ### Data Lakes and Data Warehouses - Data Coverage Ratio
 \\[ Data \ Coverage \ Ratio = \frac{Number\ of \ Business \ Questions \ Answerable \ with \ Data}{Total \ Number \ of \ Business \ Questions} \times 100 \\]

-The *Data Coverage Ratio* metric evaluates the extent to which data stored in the data lake or warehouse can answer key business questions.
+**Application**: Evaluate the extent to which data stored in the data lake or warehouse can answer key business questions.
 This may involve mapping data elements to specific business use cases or analytics requirements.

 ### Data Marts - Business Alignment Index
-In data marts designed for specific business functions, the *Business Alignment Index* metric assesses how well the data aligns with the department's KPIs and objectives.
+In data marts designed for specific business functions, assess how well the data aligns with the department's KPIs and objectives.
 This could involve regular reviews with department heads and key users to ensure the data remains relevant to their needs.
 It is a qualitative assessment based on alignment with departmental objectives and key performance indicators (KPIs).

 ### Reports and Dashboards - User Engagement Score
 \\[ User \ Engagement \ Score = \frac{Number\ of \ Active \ User \ Interactions \ with \ Reports \ or \ Dashboards}{Total \ Number \ of \ Reports \ or \ Dashboards \ Available} \\]

-The *User Engagement Score* metric monitors user engagement with reports and dashboards to gauge their relevance.
+**Application**: Monitor user engagement with reports and dashboards to gauge their relevance.
 High interaction rates may suggest that the information presented is relevant and useful to the users.

 ## Ensuring and Improving Relevance
 Strategies to maintain and enhance the relevance of data across the data infrastructure include: